All About UCAS

 UCAS Mobile Application or referred to as Myriad by UCAS is made to simplify the application process for UK universities, it creates a multi-language platform where students from diverse countries could access it and be updated about the programs offered on UCAS and their deadlines.
 The aim of Myriad by UCAS is to help over 15,000 students to pursue their postgraduate studies in the UK.

 Myriad was launched by MO, got acquired and further developed by UCAS, the scholarship search platform 3 years ago but succeeded in providing the main procedure and instructions in 15 languages.
-The Application helps students get personalised support, information about several postgraduate programs, applications and guidelines and much more.
+The Application helps students get personalized support, information about several postgraduate programs, applications and guidelines and much more.
 Click here to download Myriad by UCAS

 In addition to being an undergraduate admission portal, it also provides a number of additional services.
 Let’s explore what else you can do via UCAS.